StephenClearyExamples/FunctionsAuth0/README.md

 Click the "Login" button.
 The SPA will redirect to an Auth0-hosted login page, where you can authorize using social media accounts.

 > Note: There are lots of options on how to log someone in via Auth0.
-It doesn't have to be an Auth0-hosted login page, and in fact most SPAs would not chose this option; they would use [Lock](https://auth0.com/docs/libraries/lock) instead.
+It doesn't have to be an Auth0-hosted login page, SPAs may prefer to use [Lock](https://auth0.com/docs/libraries/lock) instead.

 The Auth0 login redirects back to the SPA, this time appending user authentication information in the URL hash.

 The SPA loads and sees the authentication information in the URL hash.
 It extracts it (as `access_token` and `id_token`) and knows the user is logged in.
+It parses the `id_token` and displays user information used by the SPA.

 Click the "Call API" button.
-The SPA will send a request with the `access_token` in the `Authorization` header and the `id_token` in the `X-Additional-Token` header.
+The SPA will send a request with the `access_token` in the `Authorization` header.

-> Note: You may not want to pass the `id_token` to your backend.
-It makes sense to do so only if you own the client (i.e., you control the client's secret key on Auth0).

-The Azure Function will authorize the user and return the details of the claims it can see in those token(s).
+The Azure Function will authorize the user and return the details of the claims it can see in its token.
+The `access_token` is usually minimal, containing only enough information to identify the user and make requests on behalf of them.

 # How It Works (Server Side)